 “My daughter was extremely – if not over- prepared for first grade.
 Bala House provided her with an insatiable capacity to follow her own intellectual bliss.”

-“I truly believe in the potential in the three year Montessori cycle for this age.
+“I truly believe in the potential of the three year Montessori cycle for this age.
 What a foundation she got for learning and personhood!
 I only hope that we can continue to build positively on it without the support of this amazing school community.”